Built Environment & Infrastructure Risk Management

 In a climate of political polarization, economic uncertainty and online echo chambers that reinforce grievances combined with misinformation, the risk equation becomes a volatile mix.
 Within the noise on social media, signals of intent emerge, grievances harden into convictions and ill-informed beliefs can quickly escalate into violent action.

 For corporate America, December 4th was a wake-up call: security fundamentals remain essential but are no longer sufficient.
-Security now requires greater rigor, integration and a proactive mindset.
+Security now requires greater rigor, organizational integration and a proactive mindset.
 Many organizations continue to overestimate their preparedness and underestimate the complexity of the threat environment.
 That gap fosters reactive responses instead of building true resilience.
 Among the companies we advise, those that stand out are those developing integrated, intelligence-led security programs rather than relying solely on reactive executive protection and event security.

 Just as threat actors exploit online platforms, so must companies.
 Cutting through the noise to extract actionable intelligence is essential.
 But insight alone isn’t enough, and threat management cannot be reduced to a checklist.
 The gaps we see, even in mature organizations, reflect a deeper misunderstanding of risk and resilience, particularly the need to bridge digital and physical domains.
 Too often, intelligence fails to transition across that divide, where it could prevent or deter aggressive or violent action.